junxit/us-congress-bills-114/bill.md

     >     - **(B)** Any entity with a right to sublicense or enforce the patent or patents at issue.
     >     - **(C)** Any entity, other than the plaintiff, that the plaintiff knows to have a financial interest in the patent or patents at issue or the plaintiff.
     >     - **(D)** The ultimate parent entity of any assignee identified under subparagraph (A) and any entity identified under subparagraph (B) or (C).
+    >     - **(E)** A clear and concise description of the principal business, if any, of the party alleging infringement.
+    >     - **(F)** A list of each complaint filed, of which the party alleging infringement has knowledge, that asserts or asserted any of the patents identified under subparagraph (A).
+    >     - **(G)** For each patent identified under subparagraph (A), whether a standard-setting body has specifically declared such patent to be essential, potentially essential, or having potential to become essential to that standard-setting body, and whether the United States Government or a foreign government has imposed specific licensing requirements with respect to such patent.
     >   - **(2)** *Exemption* The requirements of paragraph (1) shall not apply with respect to a civil action filed under subsection (a) that includes a cause of action described under section 271(e)(2).
     > - **(c)** *Disclosure compliance*
     >   - **(1)** *Publicly traded* For purposes of subsection (b)(1)(C), if the financial interest is held by a corporation traded on a public stock exchange, an identification of the name of the corporation and the public exchange listing shall satisfy the disclosure requirement.